Anirudh-R-1201/Anirudh-R-1201.github.io/_pages/cv.md

 ======
 * June 2022 - Present : Member of Technical Staff
   * Oracle Cloud AI Service - Language
-  * An active member of Continuous Development and Deployment of Cloud AI Language Service across 86 regions.
   * In charge of Operations ensuring high availability, low maintenance and minimal failures.
+  * Actively working on Continuous Development and Deployment of Cloud AI Language Service across 86 regions.
   * Maintaining and updating the internal testing tools of the various services.
-  * Led ARM architecture migration of all micro-services and reduced running costs by 33\% as part of the Optimization Program.
+  * Led ARM architecture migration of all micro-services and reduced running costs by 33% as part of the Optimization Program.
   * Contributed to the Punctuator micro-service.

 * June 2021 - August 2021 : Software Development Intern